BryceBlankenagel/scripts/_posts/2016-12-01-ep-43-the-red-sermon.markdown

 million dollars in cash.
 I mean...
 Whenever Joe has some fantastical wish, Ollie seems to be the person that translates that to making it happen.
 Or he will say, Joe, we can't do this.
-And this is a time when I think his ability to say, Joe, we can't do this, finally overcame his ability to say, yes sir, let's do it.
+And this is a time when I think his ability to say Joe, we can't do this, finally overcame his ability to say, yes sir, let's do it.
 Ollie, at this time, was very frustrated with Joe's intermingling of church and state.
 Essentially, Joe was using the church as his own legal body that was handling and transacting legal matters.
 They were holding